This flow is meant to be used if there is a server-side application that can securely store secret keys (your client_secret

-This flow is meant to be used if there is a server-side application that can securely store secret keys (your client_secret), the authorization_code received from this flow is exchanged for an access token and refresh token.
 Steps in this guide is not intended for a Single Page Application (SPA) or a native application (mobile or desktop).

 Note

-If you are planning to implement the Authorization Code Flow on a Single Page Application (SPA) or native application (mobile or desktop), you should consider using the PKCE extension guide instead.
+If you are planning to implement the Authorization Code Flow on a Single Page Application (SPA) or native application (mobile or desktop), you should consider using the PKCE extension guide instead. |

 Setting up

-Before starting, you will need the client_id, the client_secret and scope from your Provider for your Connect Application.
+from your Provider for your Connect Application.

-Your Application will also need to handle HTTP requests on your redirect_uri.
+Your Application will also need to handle HTTP requests on your redirect_uri

 Step 1 - Getting the authorization_code